Shaswat-G/DSA/Sorting/notes.md

 - **Stability:** Stable
 - **Adaptivity:** Not adaptive by default, but can be made adaptive by adding a flag to stop if no swaps occur in a pass.

+### Bubble Sort Implementation Details

+#### Algorithm Steps

+1. Start from the beginning of the array.
+2. Compare each pair of adjacent elements.
+3. If the elements are in the wrong order, swap them.
+4. After each pass, the largest unsorted element "bubbles" to its correct position at the end.
+5. Repeat for all elements, reducing the unsorted portion by one each time.

+#### Purpose of Loops

+- **Outer loop:** Controls the number of passes (n-1 passes for n elements).
+- **Inner loop:** Iterates through the unsorted portion, comparing and swapping adjacent elements.

+#### Indices and Termination

+- The inner loop runs from index 0 to `size - count - 1` (where `count` is the current pass).
+- After each pass, the last `count` elements are sorted and do not need to be checked again.

+#### Edge Cases

+- If no swaps occur during a pass, the array is already sorted (adaptive optimization).
+- Works for arrays of any size, including empty or single-element arrays.

+#### Key Idea / Philosophy

+- Simple, intuitive, and easy to implement.
+- Not efficient for large datasets.
+- Each pass guarantees that the next largest element is placed in its correct position.
+- Can be made adaptive by checking for swaps.

+---

 ## Insertion Sort

 ### What is Insertion?